 Analyst, Trade and Investment

 Darah Phillip supports ITTA’s clients on international trade and investment promotion and export control issues.
-Her work covers developments in US-China relations, major international trade negotiations, US tariffs and tariff investigations, and US sanctions.
-Ms. Phillip follows developments relevant to those areas at the US Departments of Treasury and Commerce, the United States International Trade Commission, the Office of the United States Trade Representative, and in Congress.
-Her areas of expertise include US-Japan relations, security in the Indo-Pacific, and US-Asia economic relations.
+Her work covers developments in US-China relations, major international trade negotiations, US tariffs and tariff investigations, sanctions policy, and export control and promotion.
+Ms. Phillip follows developments relevant to those areas in Congress and in US government agencies including the Departments of Treasury, Commerce, and State, the Office of the United States Trade Representative, the Export-Import Bank of the United States, and the US International Development Finance Corporation.
+Ms. Phillip’s areas of expertise include US-Japan relations, security in the Indo-Pacific, and US-Asia economic relations.